USPTO Examiner BARNETT DEVIN K - Art Unit 3631

 Executive Summary

-Examiner BARNETT, DEVIN K works in Art Unit 3631 and has examined 803 patent applications in our dataset.
-With an allowance rate of 70.5%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 19 months.
+Examiner BARNETT, DEVIN K works in Art Unit 3631 and has examined 702 patent applications in our dataset.
+With an allowance rate of 67.9%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 20 months.

 Allowance Patterns

-Examiner BARNETT, DEVIN K's allowance rate of 70.5% places them in the 25% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner BARNETT, DEVIN K's allowance rate of 67.9% places them in the 29% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns

-On average, applications examined by BARNETT, DEVIN K receive 1.39 office actions before reaching final disposition.
-This places the examiner in the 30% percentile for office actions issued.
-This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.
+On average, applications examined by BARNETT, DEVIN K receive 1.47 office actions before reaching final disposition.
+This places the examiner in the 24% percentile for office actions issued.
+This examiner issues significantly fewer office actions than most examiners.

 Prosecution Timeline